YOU’RE ALLOWED TO SLOW DOWN.

 YOU’RE USED TO BEING THE ONE PEOPLE RELY ON.

 You’re capable, responsible, thoughtful.
 The one who makes sure everything gets handled.
 But it’s starting to take more out of you than it gives back.
-And you’re starting to feel it.

 You might feel stuck in this cycle: